 If speeding along smooth tarmac, sprinting along flats, flying down descents and conquering climbs is your thing, then there's nothing like the thrill of road cycling.
-In the market for a women's road bike?
-We're here to help you find the best bike for you.
+We're here to help find the best women's bikes for you.

 - Women's cycling news, reviews, interviews and advice on BikeRadar Women

 - Best women's road bikes: 12 of the best